Ghee Health Benefits

 - Increase your bile production.
 (Bile is like a detergent that helps your body break down fats and extract key nutrients from it.)

-- Improve insulin resistance, to help normalize your blood sugar.
+- Improve Fat Storing Hormone resistance, to help normalize your blood sugar.

 - Decrease inflammation because of its anti-inflammatory properties, which are enhanced if you’re also following ketogenic diet.